bradleytaunt/btxx.org/index.md

 # Bradley Taunt

-Developer and designer who talks about software, design, life, and [OpenBSD](https://puffy.software).
+Developer and designer who talks about software, design, and life.

+I also run a modest, independent software studio at [Puffy Software](https://puffy.software).

 - [About](/about)
 - [Colophon](/colophon)